-If you’re not a fan of espresso martinis, this homemade coffee liqueur is perfect in that other classic cocktail, the White Russian – though I take no responsibility for the state of your head the morning after.
-Have you tried making homemade liqueur?
-What’s your favourite tipple?
-Let me know in the comments below.
-Take care out there, and CHEERS! x J
+If you’re not a fan of espresso martinis, this liqueur is perfect in a variety of cocktails like the Bahama Mama or Black Russian, though I take no responsibility for the state of your head the morning after!

 Fancy trying your hand at more homemade liqueurs?
 Grab my recipe for homemade Irish Cream (Bailey’s) Here!